 AI Image Production as a Strategic Competitive Advantage

 AI image generation in 2026 is no longer a future topic but an operational lever that helps determine competitiveness in e-commerce.
-The numbers are clear: 80-90% cost savings (Rewarx), +340% conversion at ASOS (WeShop AI), and 67% of top sellers already rely on AI product images (Rewarx).
+The numbers are clear: up to 80-90% cost savings (Entrepreneur), 15-30% more revenue from high-quality product imagery (McKinsey), and 60% of retailers already use generative AI for marketing content (NVIDIA).
 At the same time, the EU AI Act from August 2026 creates a regulatory framework that demands transparency and labeling.

 For online shop operators, this means: now is the right time to integrate AI image generation into the product data workflow.
 Technical maturity is high, the cost structure is compelling and quality is production-ready for most use cases.
 With a thoughtful integration into PIM, shop and marketplaces, individual AI-generated images become a scalable, automated process — one that not only reduces costs but can also boost conversion through better imagery.